Liberalistene: Recent history

-Durings its first national convention The Capitalist Party declared support for the creation of Liberland, a micronation founded by Czech libertarian Vít Jedlička from the Party of Free Citizens.
+During its first national convention, the Capitalist Party declared support for the creation of Liberland, a micronation founded by Czech libertarian Vít Jedlička from the Party of Free Citizens.

 In March 2015, the Capitalist Party gathered the amount of constituent signatures required by the state to participate in Oslo's 2015 municipal elections, where it received 458 votes.
 They held their second national congress in Oslo, April 2016.
 The third national congress was held a year later, also in Oslo, April 2017.

 The same year the party participated in its first national election for seats in parliament, with full coverage of all possible election districts in the country.
 It received 5,599 votes, equal to 0.2% of the total votes.

-During late 2017 and 2018 the Capitalist Party developed national guides for political programs with local county and district scopes, to be used as a foundation by the local chapters as a baseline, for their local political programs.
+During late 2017 and 2018, the Capitalist Party developed national guides for political programs with local county and district scopes, to be used as a foundation by the local chapters as a baseline, for their local political programs.
 They were ratified by the fourth national congress.
 In 2019 the Capitalist Party participated in its second municipal elections, with full coverage of all possible counties (fylke) and 42 municipalities (kommune) in the country.
 The Oslo Chapter of the party also covered 7 out of 15 city districts.
 During the 2019 national convention the party changed its organizational structure from having just a deputy leader, to now having a political deputy and a deputy leader.

 Per Sandberg, formerly Minister of Fisheries, MP and deputy leader of the Progress Party joined the Capitalist Party during their sixth national congress in Oslo, 13 September 2020.